snltd/SexyMF/README.md

 `node_modules/restify/node_modules/.bin/bunyan`.
 Please refer to [the Bunyan documentation](https://github.com/trentm/node-bunyan#cli-usage) for information on how to use it.

+You can set the log level through the `log_level` variable in the config file.
+That value can be overriden with the `-l` or `--loglevel` switch when starting SexyMF.
+If neither value is supplied, the log level defaults to `info`.

 SexyMF tries to record everything of any significance in its own field in the Bunyan logs.
 So, for instance, if you always wanted to know what UID the